 By Rental car to Hakuba

-For ease of pre-booking a rental car online and great selection Tocoo is the only one real choice.
-This company provides an English website and support in English, plus some cars can come with English GPS*.
-Most major car rental companies have branches in Nagano and Niigata but these can also only be found in major cities such as Nagano and Tokyo.
-Check here to see what licence you require for driving in Japan.
+For ease of pre-booking a rental car online and great selection check out the options here.
+There are now numerous companies offering Hakuba car rentals in English (as well as support in English), plus some cars can come with English GPS.
+Most major car rental companies have branches in Nagano and Matsumoto but obviously can also only be found in major cities such as Tokyo or Narita.
+Check the bottom of this page for tips on renting cars in Japan.